drvinceknight/Nashpy/docs/how-to/obtain-a-repeated-game.rst

 Obtain a repeated game
 ======================

-Given a game in :code:`Nashpy` it is possible to create a new game by repeated it as described in :ref:`repeated-games-discussion`::
+Given a game in :code:`Nashpy` it is possible to create a new game by repeating it as described in :ref:`repeated-games-discussion`::

     >>> import nashpy as nash